Number of participants: 15-20

 - Have a valid U.S. social security number

 - Be a current junior up to a recent graduate (within the last three years) who are preparing to apply to medical school

-- Self-identify as educationally, socially, or economically disadvantaged OR demonstrated commitment to serve under-served populations within the U.S. (See detailed criteria on application.)
+- Self-identify as educationally, socially, or economically disadvantaged AND/OR demonstrated commitment to serve under-served populations within the U.S. (See detailed criteria on application.)

 - Students must have a minimum cumulative and science GPA of 3.2

 - Completed the following courses:

 - 2- Semesters of Chemistry with labs (i.e. inorganic, organic, general, and biochemistry)

 - 2- Semesters of Biology with labs

 - 1- Semester of Math (i.e. possibly stats, comp. science, and calculus)

 Applicants will also be evaluated based on the following: